Cancun vs Punta Cana for Families: Honest 2026 Comparison

 Side-by-Side Comparison

 This table uses verified pricing from booking platforms checked in February 2026.
-Keep in mind that rates fluctuate by season, and your actual costs will depend on travel dates and how far in advance you book.
+Rates fluctuate by season; your actual costs will depend on travel dates and how far in advance you book.

-Here's where it gets interesting.
-Punta Cana wins on nightly resort rates by a clear margin — roughly $37 per night cheaper at the 4-star level and $83 per night cheaper at 5-star properties, based on rates pulled from Travel Off Path's January 2026 comparison data.
+Punta Cana wins on nightly resort rates by a clear margin — roughly $37 per night cheaper at the 4-star level and $83 per night cheaper at 5-star properties (as of January 2026, source: Travel Off Path).
 Over a 7-night stay, that's $259 to $581 in resort savings alone.

 But flights tell a different story.
 Cancun consistently costs less to reach from most US airports.
-From New York, roundtrip flights to Cancun average around $356 on American Airlines versus $470 to Punta Cana on JetBlue.
+From New York, roundtrip flights to Cancun average around $356 on American Airlines versus $470 to Punta Cana on JetBlue (as of February 2026, source: Google Flights / Expedia).
 That $114 difference per person adds up fast for a family of four — $456 just in airfare.

 Sample 7-Night Budget: Family of Four (Mid-Range)